eth-cscs/spack-batteries-included/README.md

 ## Running an executable shipped with spack.x directly

-If you want to run an executable shipped with `spack.x` directly without instead of invoking spack (the default entrypoint), try this:
+If you want to run an executable shipped with `spack.x` directly instead of invoking spack (the default entrypoint), try this:

 ```console